Walkthrough On How To Use GNOME Boxes

-Boxes or GNOME Boxes is virtualization software for GNOME Desktop Environment.
-It is similar to Oracle VirtualBox but features a simple user interface.
-Boxes also pose some challenges for newbies and VirtualBox users, for instance, on VirtualBox, it is easy to install guest addition images through menu bar but the same is not true for Boxes.
-Rather, users are encouraged to install additional guest tools from the terminal program within the guest session.
+Boxes also pose some challenges for newbies and VirtualBox users.
+For instance, it’s easy on VirtualBox to install guest addition images through the menu bar, but the same isn’t valid for Boxes.
+Instead, we encourage users to install additional guest tools from the terminal program within the guest session.

-This article will provide a walkthrough on how to use GNOME Boxes by installing the software and actually setting a guest session on the machine.
-It will also take you through the steps for installing the guest tools and provide some additional tips for Boxes configuration.
+This article will provide a walkthrough on how to use GNOME Boxes by installing the software and setting a guest session on the machine.
+It will also take you through the steps for installing the guest tools and provide additional tips for Boxes configuration.

 Purpose of virtualization